Ethanout/focursor/README.md

 - **Smooth Mouse Follow**: Configurable mouse smoothness and zoom follow
 - **Click Feedback**: Zoom animation on mouse click

+## ⚠️ Known Issues

+- When exiting OBS while in zoom-in state, the plugin may stop working properly.
+To fix this, uninstall the plugin and remove the related sources from your scene, then reinstall.

+## 🚧 Notice

+This script is in the testing phase and may cause issues or damage to your OBS scenes.
+Please use with caution!

 ## 📦 Installation

 1. Download the `focursor.lua` file